jody/Nuggets/README.md

 As I thought about the intended audience, I decided that they already knew what "error messages" were, so I didn't need to include that they "announce that an error has occurred."
 The statement that "error messages should be useful to users" also didn't seem to add much value to what the audience was likely to already believe.

-I also decided that my emphasis was to be about **improving** error messages in general and needn't be focused on end-users in particular.
+I also decided that my desired emphasis was to be about **improving** error messages in general, not only those directed at end-users in particular.

 The term "users" was also preferable to "end-users" as it is more encompassing and wouldn't necessitate explaining a potentially new term ("end-user").

-Here are the messages after prioritizing and pruning based on what I thought was most valuable to the intended audience:
+Here are the remaining messages after prioritizing and pruning based on what I thought was most valuable to the intended audience:

 - Error messages should guide users about what they can or should do next.
 - Error messages should guide users about what they can or should do to recover.